 Hence, Story of Seasons: Friends of Mineral Town is the most convenient place to start.
 It’s a game like Stardew Valley, albeit with a more cartoonish, child-oriented atmosphere.

 Farming Simulator 19

-This one might be seem a bit dry for the majority of Stardew Valley fans.
+This one might seem a bit dry for most Stardew Valley fans.
 That said, a hard day’s work does foster a mighty fine sense of accomplishment.
 If you regularly found yourself too anxious to venture into the caves and do battle with the nasties, then Farming Simulator 19 could be the game for you.

-You can pick between a European or American climate (sorry Australians, drought isn’t available) which is cool.
-All your favourite real tractor brands are available, and I have it on good authority that the Komatsu vehicles really shred.
+You can pick between a European or American climate (sorry Australians, drought isn’t available) which is fantastic.
+All your favourite authentic tractor brands are available, and I have it on good authority that the Komatsu vehicles really shred.

 So jump right into Farming Simulator 19!
 Or plant a tree.
 I don’t know guys.

 Platforms: PS4, Xbox One, Windows, Mac OS, Google Stadia.

 Do you sometimes get tired of farming?
 Does your desire to explore dangerous caves sometimes drain away?
 Do you ever wish that the townsfolk would stop their schtick and just do what you tell them to?

 Well boy do we have the game for you.
 Don’t think of this as a betrayal.
 Think of this as a holiday.
 The fields of Stardew Valley will still be there when you return.

 The Sims 4 could be a fun option for players that want to step away from the macro elements of games like Stardew Valley and focus on the finer details of life.
 Until The Sims 5 comes out, that is.